All the health plans available through the SHOP include the following benefits:

 A qualifying event is an event that results in a life change for the employee, such as the birth of a child.
 These life changes can also make it necessary for an employee to make changes to their health coverage.

 The following are some examples of qualifying events:

 If you experience a qualifying event, you have 30 days to report the event and make the change to your enrollment.

-Members of federally recognized tribes are eligible for special enrollment once every month.
+Members of federally-recognized tribes are eligible for special enrollment once every month.

 If you choose to waive coverage during the open enrollment period, it means that you give up the opportunity to enroll in the health coverage provided by your employer for the upcoming year.
-You will not eligible for health coverage through your employer until the next open enrollment period.
+You will not be eligible for health coverage through your employer until the next open enrollment period.